rackerlabs/support-how-to/content/how-to/cloud-servers/http-response-status-codes/index.md

 - 502 Bad Gateway
 - 503 Service Unavailable

-### 401 Unauthorized & 403 Forbidden
+### 401 unauthorized and 403 forbidden

-The 401 error, you are usually provided with a prompt to enter credentials, if you refuse to enter the credentials or enter credentials that are incorrect, you will be provided with this error.
-On the other hand, 403 error, will not prompt for credentials and will deliver the error immediately.
-This usually means the URL is meant to be private or only accessible to selected IP addresses.
+With the `401` error, you are usually provided with a prompt to enter credentials.
+If you refuse to enter the credentials or enter credentials that are incorrect, you get this error.
+On the other hand, the `403` error does not prompt for credentials and delivers the error immediately.
+This usually means the URL is private or accessible only to selected IP addresses.

-### 404 Not Found
+### 404 not found

-The error code will appear when your browser cannot find the specific URL you are trying to reach.
-The most common reason is when the content was moved or deleted.
+The error code appears when your browser cannot find the specific URL you entered.
+Most commonly, the content was moved or deleted.

-### 500 Internal Server Error
+### 500 internal server error

-The error means that there is a *server-side* problem, this can be a number of different reasons from Apache or Nginx crashing to the entire server being down.
+The error means that there is a *server-side* problem.
+Many reasons can cause this from Apache&reg; or Nginx&reg; crashing to the entire server being down.

-### 502 Bad Gateway
+### 502 bad gateway

-A 502 error is similar to a error 500, however this means that the host server may be running fine while another server that is being used as a proxy is not able to complete the request to the host, thus generating the error.
+A `502` error is similar to the `500` error.
+However, this error means that the host server might be running fine while another server that is being used as a proxy cannot complete the request to the host, thus generating the error.

-### 503 Service Unavailable
+### 503 service unavailable

-Common causes are a server that is down for maintenance or that is overloaded.
+Common causes are a server that is down for maintenance or overloaded.